How to make your home feel larger

 Think low and streamlined

 Streamlining your interior will create a sense of spaciousness and won’t overwhelm the room.
 Clean lines and furniture that is lowered to the ground will be less obtrusive on the eye.
-Low line TV units like our Portland or Lotus are a much better choice in smaller spaces than large cabinets where the TV sits inside.
+Low line TV units like our Portland or Malmo are a much better choice in smaller spaces than large cabinets where the TV sits inside.
 Save your ornate, larger pieces for those grander rooms that can handle them.